Psychology (PSYC)

 Comprehensive examination of research methods in psychology—from the formulation of research problems to the design, execution, and report of findings.
 Includes experimental and quasi-experimental designs, as well as field and case studies.
 The exploratory-confirmatory distinction in scientific epistemology, and its implications for research and theory.
 Reviews and critically analyzes research literature from various areas of contemporary psychological science.

-Advanced orientation to psychological instruments; their theoretical derivation, construction, and use.
-Emphasizes reliability, validity, and factor structures.
+Provides advanced orientation to psychological instruments, their theoretical derivation, construction, and use.
+Emphasizes reliability and validity.

 PSYC 512.
 Cognitive/Intellectual Assessment.
 2 Units.